snuq/VSEQF/Readme.md

    Right-click and hold will open context menus when blender is in right-click to select mode.
    See the QuickContext section for more information.

-* __Making Meta Strip Additions__

-   If Cut/Move Children is on, child sequences will be added to a meta strip when a parent is added.
-   Effect sequences with a single input will be automatically added to meta strips when their input sequence is added.

-* __Cut Sequence Additions__
+* __Cut Strip Additions__

-   Child sequences of a parent will be automatically cut as well as the parent.
-   Ripple cuts enabled, press Alt-K to trim and slide one side of the selected sequences.
+   Ripple cuts enabled, press Alt-K to trim and slide one side of the selected strips.
    Effect strips are now duplicated to both sides of a cut strip, this includes an entire effect stack.
    Crossfades and other two-input effect strips are handled properly now.
 If the effect is applied to the right side of a cut, it will be applied correctly.
 (See https://developer.blender.org/T50877 )
-   The active strip after a cut is correctly handled now, if the mouse is on the right side of a cut, the right sequence will be active as well as selected.
+   The active strip after a cut is correctly handled now, if the mouse is on the right side of a cut, the right strip will be active as well as selected.

-* __Delete Sequence Additions__
+* __Delete Strip Additions__

-   Deleting a sequence can also delete child sequences if enabled.
-   Ripple delete enabled, press Alt-X or Alt-Delete to delete the sequence, and move all following sequences back to fill the gap.
+   Ripple delete enabled, press Alt-X or Alt-Delete to delete the strip, and move all following strips back to fill the gap.

 * __Import Additions__

-   Allows the cursor to automatically move to the end of the imported sequence, allowing multiple files to be added in sequence very easily.
-This must be enabled in the Quick Functions Settings menu.
    Allows setting the length of a single imported image in frames.
-   When a movie sequence with sound is imported, the sound may be automatically parented to the video.
-   Provides additional options for placing an imported sequence on the timeline:
+   Provides additional options for placing an imported strip on the timeline:

    * Import At Frame

-      Standard import behavior, places new sequences at the current frame.
+      Standard import behavior, places new strips at the current frame.

    * Insert At Frame

-      Following sequence will be moved forward by the length of the imported sequence.
+      Following strip will be moved forward by the length of the imported strip.

    * Cut And Insert At Frame

-      All sequences at the current frame will be cut and all following sequences will be moved forward by the length of the imported sequence.
+      All strips at the current frame will be cut and all following strips will be moved forward by the length of the imported strip.

    * Import At End

-      Places the imported sequences at the end of the timeline.
+      Places the imported strips at the end of the timeline.

 * __Follow Cursor__